hkociemba/RubiksCube-OptimalSolver/README.md

 were about 120.000.000.000 and took 2 days.

-Michael Reid 1997 https://www.cflmath.com/Rubik/optimal_solver.html proposed the method implemented here and he used the pruning table for the first phase the two-phase algorithm.
+Michael Reid 1997 https://www.cflmath.com/Rubik/optimal_solver.html proposed the method implemented here and he used the pruning table for the first phase of the two-phase algorithm.
 By reducing the table size by 16 of the 48 cube symmetries and applying this pruning table simultaneously in three directions he got a much more powerful heuristics with the phase 1 pruning table which has a size of only 34 MB in the implementation given here.

 The number of nodes which needs to be generated for a full depth 17 search is much less compared to Korf's method and only about 2.000.000.000.
-With the standard CPython only about 150.000 nodes/s are done which is unsatisfactory.
+But with the standard CPython only about 150.000 nodes/s are done which is unsatisfactory.
-But with PyPy https://www.pypy.org/index.html I got more than 3.000.000 nodes/s and a full depth 17 search took only less than 15 minutes.
+With PyPy https://www.pypy.org/index.html I got more than 3.000.000 nodes/s and a full depth 17 search took only less than 15 minutes!

 ##Conclusion
 Using pypy3 the majority of Rubik's cube can be solved within a reasonable time (minutes, hours) using only the pruning table of phase 1 of the two-phase algorithm.

 ## Usage
 Put the *.py files into your path and do an "import test" from the Python Console.
-This generates a Random Cube and shows information about the solving process.
+This generates necessary tables, a Random Cube and shows information about the solving process.

 ##Todo
 Implement a 24 times larger pruning table which takes into account also the 24 permutations of the 4 edges used for the